 Instructor: Dr Laura Valentina Socco (Politecnico di Torino, Italy)

-Duration: 1 day

-CPD Points: 5

-Language: English

-Level: Intermediate

 The use of surface wave analysis for near-surface characterization has dramatically increased in the last decade thanks to the possibility offered by this technique for shear wave velocity estimation.
 New tools and approaches have been developed for surface wave data acquisition and analysis to make the method robust and suitable to complex systems.
 The course will supply an overview of the method starting from surface wave propagation and dealing with acquisition, processing and inversion of surface wave data.
 Advantages and weaknesses of different approaches as well as requirements for data acquisition and analysis will be discussed.
 Recent developments will be presented with example of results and applications to different near-surface problems.